 \section{Triple well, same height}

-We could generalize the previous method and results following \cite{Mi19}'s work for potentials that do not satisfy \eqref{ass.gener}, but we will only consider an example to show the method and what result we can or cannot expect.
-We consider $V$ that still satisfies Assumption \ref{ass.confin}, \ref{ass.morse} and \ref{ass.morsebis}, such that $\uuu = \uuu^{(0)}\cup\uuu^{(1)}$, with $\uuu^{(0)} = \{\um,\m_1,\m_2\}$ and $\uuu^{(1)} = \{\s_1,\s_2\}$.
-Moreover, we assume that $V(\um) = V(\m_1) = V(\m_2) =: V_\m$ and $V(\s_1) = V(\s_2) =: \bsigma$.
-We immediately observe that \eqref{ass.gener} cannot be satisfied since one of its consequence is that $V$ admits a unique global minimum.
-Such a case assuming moreover that $V$ is Morse has already been studied in \cite{Mi19}, and interactions between the wells has been explicited there, unlike when the generic assumption \eqref{ass.gener} is satisfied, where there is no interaction.
-Namely, \cite[Theorem 1.1]{Mi19} is \begin{theorem} Let $V$ be such a potential that is also Morse, there exists $\eps,h>0$ such that for all $h\in(0,h_0]$, the eigenvalues of $\Delta_V$ in $[0,\eps h]$ are $0$ and the other are of the form \bes \lambda_k = hb_k(h)e^{-2S/h}. \ees The prefactors $b_k(h)$ satisfy $b_k(h) \sim \sum_{j\geq0}h^jb_{k,j}$ and the terms $b_{k,0}$ are given by the non-zero eigenvalues of the discrete Laplacian for the graph which vertices are the minima of $V$ and which edges are the saddle points joining two minima. \end{theorem}
+We could generalize the previous method and results following the work of \cite{Mi19} for potentials that do not satisfy \eqref{ass.gener}, but here we only consider an example to illustrate the method and highlight which results can or cannot be expected.
+We consider a potential $V$ that still satisfies Assumption \ref{ass.confin}, \ref{ass.morse}, and \ref{ass.morsebis}, such that $\uuu = \uuu^{(0)}\cup\uuu^{(1)}$, with $\uuu^{(0)} = \{\um,\m_1,\m_2\}$ and $\uuu^{(1)} = \{\s_1,\s_2\}$.
+Moreover, we assume that $V(\um) = V(\m_1) = V(\m_2) =: V_\m$, and $V(\s_1) = V(\s_2) =: \bsigma$.
+We immediately observe that \eqref{ass.gener} cannot be satisfied since one of its consequences is that $V$ must admit a unique global minimum.
+Such a case, assuming moreover that $V$ is Morse, has already been studied in \cite{Mi19}, where interactions between the wells were explicitly described, unlike in the generic case where \eqref{ass.gener} holds and no interaction occurs.
+Specifically, \cite[Theorem 1.1]{Mi19} states: \begin{theorem} Let $V$ be such a potential that is also Morse.
+Then there exist $\eps,h_0>0$ such that for all $h\in(0,h_0]$, the eigenvalues of $\Delta_V$ in $[0,\eps h]$ consist of $0$ and others of the form \bes \lambda_k = hb_k(h)e^{-2S/h}. \ees The prefactors $b_k(h)$ satisfy $b_k(h) \sim \sum_{j\geq0}h^jb_{k,j}$, and the leading terms $b_{k,0}$ correspond to the non-zero eigenvalues of the discrete Laplacian of the graph whose vertices are the minima of $V$ and whose edges are the saddle points connecting two minima. \end{theorem}

-In this theorem, we see that the principal term in the semi-classical expansion of the eigenvalues are not necessarily the principal term of the diagonal elements of the interaction matrix $\mmm = (\<\Delta_V\phii_{\m},\phii_{\m'}\>)_{\m,\m'\in\uuu^{(0)}}$ anymore.
-In this section we show that for a non-Morse potential, this behavior can cease and that in the right setting, no interaction between the wells can be observed.
-More precisely, we have the following result \begin{assumption} ~
+In this theorem, we observe that the principal term in the semiclassical expansion of the eigenvalues does not necessarily coincide with the principal term of the diagonal elements of the interaction matrix $\mmm = (\<\Delta_V\phii_{\m},\phii_{\m'}\>)_{\m,\m'\in\uuu^{(0)}}$.
+In this section, we show that for a non-Morse potential, this behavior may disappear, and under appropriate conditions, no interaction between the wells can be observed.
+More precisely, we have the following result: \begin{assumption} ~